 The almighty tunic is one of the most versatile pieces you’ll ever own.
 It serves to blur those fine lines that separate streetwear from workplace attire, and makes it easy to transition from the gym to the office or vice versa on a busy day when you don’t have too much time for a complete wardrobe change.

 The key is to select a fabric that serves you well through your workout – and beyond.
 That means seeking out odor-controlling and moisture-wicking materials that keep you dry so that you feel fresh both during and after your sweat session.
 Another way to make this key activewear piece a core part of your work collection is to focus on tunics that are both fashionable and functional.
 You don’t have to settle for plain styles!
 Funnel necklines, wide ribbing at the hem and cuffs, and jewel tones can all add a little character to your professional ensembles.
 You can make a tunic work with anything from leggings and flats in a less corporate environment to tailored pants and pumps in more reserved workplaces.

-Some types of women’s summer shirts that you might normally wear for jogging and yoga can fit well into the workplace.
+Some types of short sleeve women's shirts that you might normally wear for jogging and yoga can fit well into the workplace.
 Patterned tank tops and T-shirts, for example, make great layering pieces beneath sweaters or blazers and serve to break up the simplicity of solid colors.

 Dressing up your tops with a string of pearls or a statement necklace is an easy way to bring them into a dressier realm, too.
 And always seek out something with a little bit of structure; they look more sophisticated than looser fits and pair better with things like tailored pants and pencil skirts.